How would you define your style?

 Do you take credit cards?

 Yes!
-You can pay via credit card at our studio or securely via our online scheduling calendar.
+You can pay via credit card at our Location or securely via our online scheduling calendar.

 Should we meet before the wedding to discuss the details?